christwopointoh/collectivo/README.md

 To run and test the app with docker:

-- To run a development server, run: `docker compose up`
+- To run a development server, run: `docker compose up -d`
 - To perform tests and linting, run: `docker compose run --rm app sh -c "python manage.py test && flake8"`

 ## Documentation